NIC Logo

 • 3.3 Applies massage product

-• 3.5 Demonstrates slow, stationary circles with pads of fingers between ear lobe and masseter muscle for one minute on both sides of the face simultaneously
+• 3.5 Demonstrates slow, stationary circles with pads of fingers between ear lobe and masseter muscle (to include 8-10 rotations) on both sides of the face simultaneously

-• 3.6 Place the pads of the fingers flat over the eyebrows, curl the fingertips down below the eyebrows to massage the supraorbital ridge for one minute simultaneously
+• 3.6 Place the pads of the fingers flat over the eyebrows, curls the fingertips below the eyebrows to massage the supraorbital ridge (to include 8-10 rotations) simultaneously

 • 3.7 Removes residual massage product

-• 3.8 Items to be disinfected, soiled linens, and trash are disposed of in a correct manner throughout section
+• 3.9 Items to be disinfected, soiled linens, and trash are disposed of in correct containers throughout section

 Proctor - Verbal Instructions: Read if all candidates have stepped back to indicate they have completed the section before the timing has elapsed: